koto-dev/wiki.old/kotoprojectFAQs.md

 ## Is There a roadmap or whitepaper?
 There is currently no plans to make a roadmap or a white-paper because we don’t want to make Koto a trading tool for traders to profit out of.
 We want to improve the meaning and the value of Koto steadily, but this doesn’t mean we are developing without a plan.
 For the moment, we will develop with these policies.
 (In order of priority.)

-1.Follow ZCash’s updates steadily.
-(There are many failed projects which failed to follow ZCash’s update due to unique functions.)
+1. Follow ZCash’s updates steadily.
+(There are many failed fork projects which failed to follow original coin’s update due to unique functions.)
-2.Decide a logo of Koto.
+2. Decide a logo of Koto.
-3.Update Koto’s official website with a new Koto logo.
+3. Update Koto’s official website with a new Koto logo.
-4.Maintain Windows/Mac/Linux wallets.
+4. Maintain Windows/Mac/Linux wallets.
-5.Improve English support.
+5. Improve English support.
-6.Diversify development risks.
+6. Diversify development risks of member missing.
-7.Listing.
+7. Listing.
 (We are currently collecting information now)

 We are carefully making a schedule of listing and development.
 We will summarize the advice of experts, and we will try our best to continue developing Koto.